sintel-dev/Draco/README.md

 ### Finding the best Pipeline

-Once we have loaded the data, we create a **WindPipeline** instance by passing:
+Once we have loaded the data, we create a **GreenGuardPipeline** instance by passing:

 * `template (string)`: the name of a template or the path to a template json file.
 * `metric (string or function)`: The name of the metric to use or a metric function to use.